 Victoria de Grazia explains in her book, “How Fascism Ruled Women: Italy, 1922-1945,” that the New Italian Woman (Nuova Italiana) in the Fascist Ideal was not as one might imagine as displayed in Italian and German pictures, or in the propaganda of marching, busty and fit, militant and disciplined Athena-esque women.
 There was really no new woman, or new ideal and role of the woman in this New Italy.
 “Fascism’s vision of female roles was dualistic and contradictory,” Marta Petrusewicz stated in a review, as merely “reproducers of the race,” or the submissive woman.
 These facts present themselves differently from the state-propaganda.
 They tell the ideas and vision of these ideologies through images and film, which were masterful, deliberate means of state-propaganda to present an image, masking the true condition of the people.
 In the creation of a new state, there is always that exuberance of the masses, even amidst bloodshed and tyranny.
-The fascist concept of the “NUOVA ITALIANA” was part of a masterful, deliberate means of state-propaganda to present an image, masking the true condition of the people under Fascist rule.
+The fascist concept of the “NUOVA ITALIANA” was part of a masterful, deliberate means of state-propaganda to present a clean image, masking the true condition of the people under Fascist rule.

 Victoria de Grazia begins by explaining, that Mussolini’s Fascist regime stood for returning women to home and kitchen duties, restoring patriarchal authority, and confining female destiny to childbirth.